-After key role in Gaza cease-fire, Egypt’s Sissi looks to ease tensions with Biden
+Once snubbed by Biden, Egypt's Sissi uses Gaza cease-fire role to prove his relevance

 Hamas then ended its ties with the Muslim Brotherhood, in part to appease Egypt and other Arab nations fearful of Islamist challenges to their own leadership.

-Egypt was also able to apply pressure on Hamas through its control of its border with the Gaza Strip.
-Egypt was called to mediate between Israel and Hamas to reach cease-fires in their past three wars.
+Egypt has also been able to apply pressure on Hamas through its control of its border with the Gaza Strip.
+Egypt was called on to mediate between Israel and Hamas to reach cease-fires in their past three wars.

-This time, Egypt dispatched mediators to both sides and Sissi himself got involved in a trilateral meeting with French President Emmanuel Macron and Jordanian King Abdullah II earlier this week.
+This time, Egypt dispatched mediators to both sides, and Sissi himself got involved in a trilateral meeting with French President Emmanuel Macron and Jordanian King Abdullah II earlier this week.

-While the full terms of the pact remain unclear, Egypt said it would send two security delegations to Israel and Gaza to monitor the cease-fire and its implementation.
+While the full terms of the pact are unclear, Egypt said it would send two security delegations to Israel and Gaza to monitor the cease-fire and its implementation.

-Sissi vowed to give $500 million to reconstruct Gaza and allowed injured Palestinian to enter Egypt through the closed Rafah border crossing to receive medical treatment.
+Sissi vowed to give $500 million to reconstruct Gaza and allowed injured Palestinians to enter Egypt through the closed Rafah border crossing to receive medical treatment.
 The pledges were trumpeted by Egypt’s government-controlled media to bolster Sissi and his commitment to the Palestinian cause.

 “Egypt’s nonstop support to Palestine,” blared a headline in Egypt Today, a state-run magazine, with a patriotic image of Sissi’s face flanked by the Egyptian flag.
-On Friday, the hashtag #Sisi Saves the People of Gaza was trending in Egypt.
+On Friday, the hashtag “#Sissi Saves the People of Gaza” was trending in Egypt.

 “By getting the cease-fire, Sissi shows that he is in line with sentiments of the Egyptian people,” said Sayed.

-The message reflects Sissi’s challenge: maintaining partnerships with Israel even as Egyptians remain among the Arab world’s most anti-Israel populations.
+The message reflects Sissi’s challenge: maintaining a partnership with Israel even though Egyptians are among the Arab world’s most anti-Israel populations.

-Any ties with the Jewish State is framed as a betrayal of the Palestinian cause, even in the public rhetoric of some pro-Sissi television and media personalities.
-On social media, Egyptians have denounced recent normalizations with Israel by the UAE, Bahrain, Sudan and Morocco under Trump’s administration initiatives.
+Any ties with the Jewish state are framed as a betrayal of the Palestinian cause, even in the public rhetoric of some pro-Sissi television and media personalities.
+On social media, Egyptians have denounced recent normalizations with Israel by the United Arab Emirates, Bahrain, Sudan and Morocco under Trump administration initiatives.

 Even seemingly minor decisions are grounds for outrage in Egypt.

-In November, Egyptians took to social media, angrily condemned two popular singers — and Israeli and an Egyptian — who took a photo with each other that went viral.
-The Egyptian theatrical union banned the Egyptian crooner from acting and singing in the country, saying he tarnished Egypt’s image.
+In November, Egyptians took to social media to angrily condemn two popular singers — an Israeli and an Egyptian — who took a photo with each other that went viral.
+The Egyptian theatrical union banned the Egyptian crooner from acting and singing in the country, saying he had tarnished Egypt’s image.

-But pro-Palestinian rallies inside Egypt are banned by Sissi’s government.
-And it has targeted supporters of Palestinian causes, including activist Ramy Shaath who has been imprisoned for two years without due process and more recently arrested a doctor treating wounded Palestinians in Sinai.
+But pro-Palestinian rallies in Egypt are banned by Sissi’s government.
+And it has targeted supporters of Palestinian causes, including activist Ramy Shaath, who has been imprisoned for two years without due process, and more recently arrested a doctor treating wounded Palestinians in Sinai.

-Activists also note that Sissi — despite state media plaudits for his Palestinian sympathies — still participates with Israel in a blockade of Gaza that is suffocating Gaza’s economy.
-And the reconstruction aid Sissi has offered is likely for patronage, said Seth Binder, advocacy director for the Project on Middle East Democracy,
+Activists also note that Sissi — despite state media plaudits for his Palestinian sympathies — still participates with Israel in a blockade of Gaza that is suffocating the territory’s economy.
+And the reconstruction aid Sissi has offered is probably for patronage, said Seth Binder, advocacy director for the Project on Middle East Democracy.